douglascamata/setup-docker-macos-action/README.md

 - No other OS will be supported.
 - Binaries will be downloaded directly from the source when possible.

+# M1, M2, M3 series are unsupported!

+Yes, exactly what you just read.
+These processors do not support nested virtualization.
+This means Colima can't start the VM to run Docker.

+I'm sorry, but there's nothing I can do about it.
+All we can do is wait until an M-series processor supports it and Github adopts such processors for action runners.

 ## Features

 - Safety check to ensure the action is running in macOS.